"Fairy tales" ("Marchen" - folk takes - ) are the distilled wisdom of the human race, and like all good stories they entertain and educate.

 The Bad Fathers were portrayed as weak or absent (say, MGTOW) or sexual molesters of their own daughters (and by extension other men's daughters). - the "PUAs."

 Women, however, are portrayed as being far worse than men.
-At their worse they're witches, cannibals and murderers, motivated by greed, hate and envy.
+At their worse they're witches, cannibals and murderers, motivated by greed, hate and envy (which is why in the story of the Garden of Eden in the book of Genesis women are portrayed as envious creatures who wish to rule men).
 The stepmothers are the worse.

 Mythologically women are portrayed as either nurturers or destroyers.
 That is, if they don't nurture then they destroy.